 When outlining the rights and responsibilities of first responder drivers, Florida statutes specifically use phrases like “as necessary for safe operation” and “so long as the driver does not endanger life or property.”
 Those provisions are important in these types of crash cases.

-Several settlements and verdicts against cities and private companies for Florida emergency vehicle accidents have been reported in recent years.
+Several settlements and verdicts against cities and private companies for accidents under Florida emergency vehicle laws have been reported in recent years.
 Among those:

 - A $95,000 settlement to a woman who was seriously injured in Largo when she was struck by a Clearwater Police vehicle during a 2018 car chase.
 The 20-year-old plaintiff suffered a broken wrist for which she had to undergo surgery.
 Tampa Bay Newspapers reported a detective and two other officers were temporarily suspended for engaging in an unsanctioned chase which ended with the crash and the plaintiff’s injuries.
 Like many departments, police chases are recognized as dangerous and only allowed in certain circumstances, such as in pursuit of a suspected violent felon.
 In this case, the officers were reportedly pursuing a suspected car thief at high speeds when the intersection crash occurred.